bigbag/papyrix-reader/docs/user_guide.md

 ## 1. Hardware Overview

-The device utilises the standard buttons on the Xtink X4 in the same layout:
+The device utilises the standard buttons on the Xteink X4 / X3 in the same layout:

 ### Button Layout